scalamolecule/molecule-web/content/intro/compare/_index.md

 Every database language has its strengths and weaknesses and we'll try here to compare existing languages with Molecule and see how they accomplish similar tasks.

-Many query languages lets you define data objects matching your domain that are then _consumed_ by the host language (Scala) in combination with DSL tokens.
+Many query languages let you define data objects matching your domain that are then _consumed_ by the host language (Scala) in combination with DSL tokens.
 Molecule instead let you use your domain terms directly as the query tokens.

 ### Slick